- Best Overwatch Tank Guide - January 14, 2023

 General Strategy

 Winston mains, sorry, but I find Winston a frankly mediocre tank.
 He has mediocre survival, damage, and fun.
 He could be worse, but he’s just sort of there to be a mobile tank pick.
 I put Winston in the B tier because his main playstyle is predictable, boring, and less impactful than I would like.
-Jump Pack is a great skill for mobility, but that’s about it.

 The C Tier: C for (be) Careful